kframework/c-semantics/semantics/README.md

-5. I think of syntax modules somewhat like C header files. `MYMODULE-SYNTAX` should contain the interface of a module (i.e., only "public" syntax productions -- c.f. symbols with external linkage in C).
+5. I think of syntax modules somewhat like C header files. `MYMODULE-SYNTAX` should contain the interface of a module (i.e., only "public" syntax productions -- cf. symbols with external linkage in C).
 Generally, when module `A` uses syntax productions that are defined by module `B`, module `A` should import `B-SYNTAX`.
 If some part of `B`'s syntax isn't meant to be used in other modules, then it shouldn't be included in `B-SYNTAX`.